rodocite/rodocite.github.io/_posts/2015-10-12-mockPromise.md

 There are four **optional** arguments:

-* `resolveProbability` - The probability the promise will resolve.
-0 rejects all, 1 resolves all, anything in the middle is percentage.
+* `resolveProbability` - [0 - 1] The probability the promise will resolve.
+0 rejects all, 1 resolves all.
-* `minTime` - Minimum time in milliseconds the promise will resolve.
-* `maxTime` - Maximum time in milliseconds the promise will resolve.
+* `minTime` / `maxTime` - Minimum/Maximum timeout in milliseconds the promise will resolve or reject.
-* `mockData` - Custom data argument in case you want to generate a promise with data similar to what you will expect.
+* `mockData` - Custom data argument in case you want to generate a promise with data similar to what you expect.

 `mockPromise` will always resolve within 1000ms when no arguments are passed in.